wioux/mkbison/README.md

 This will generate and build a native extension named `arithmetic` in the current directory.
 A class named `Arithmetic` exposes the grammar parser.
 We can perform calculations now with `Arithmetic.new(expression).parse` which will return the result (or raise an exception if a syntax error is encountered).

+## TODO
+  * mkbison should fail if bison is not installed
+  * Support multiple tokens on %left/%right lines, for same precedence
+  * Automatically create Rakefile task
+  * Change the parsers initialize() behavior (don't assume argument is file path)

+  * Seems like you can hit EOF in the middle of action block and get wrong error msg
+  * Benchmark -- what takes so long on the koa grammar?
+  * Write to temp files, then move them into place
+  * Move base module into the c extension and document the lexing helpers

+Not all Bison features are supported yet.

 ## Contributing

 1. Fork it ( https://github.com/wioux/mkbison )